TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Tea/DirectoryStructure.rst

 -------------------------

 The folder :file:`Classes` has to contain all PHP classes provided by the extension.
-Otherwise they are not available in the :ref:`autoloading <autoload>`.
+Otherwise they are not available in the default :ref:`autoloading <autoload>`.

 See also the general chapter on the folder :ref:`extension-classes`.